Course, Program and Graduation Policies

 - Students may add courses if the following criteria are met:

-- Student receives written permission of the instructor to be added or overloaded into the class
+- Student receives written permission (signed registration form or an email giving the student permission to add) from the instructor to be added or overloaded into the class.

-- On-line courses may only be added prior to the first date of the term, unless the instructor has given written permission (signs registration form or emails the student permission to add), regardless of date of orientation
+- On-line courses and iHealth courses may only be added prior to the first date of the term(College’s first day of classes), unless the instructor has given written permission (signs registration form, or emails the student permission to add), regardless of date of orientation or first class meeting.

 Once a class has met once, students may drop, but they may NOT add into the course, unless by permission of the instructor.